Adobe Magento Cloud: key questions answered

 We’ve prepared the Adobe Magento Cloud overview in the form of Q&A.

-It is the result of integration between Adobe Experience Cloud and Magento cloud offering that took place due to Adobe’s purchase of Magento in June 2018.
+It is the result of integration between Adobe Experience Cloud and Magento cloud offering that took place due to Magento became Adobe company in June 2018.

-The Cloud is a whole set of services aimed at delivering top customer experience.
-It’s a comprehensive arrangement of clouds - marketing, analytics and ad.
+The Cloud is a whole set of services aimed at delivering top customer experience, which is possible thanks to the fact that today Magento is owned by Adobe.
+It’s a comprehensive arrangement of clouds - marketing, analytics, and ad.
 The system is also able to seamlessly connect with Document Cloud and Creative Cloud, hubs of data and content.

 Having purchased Magento, Adobe grasped the retail experience via Adobe Magento Commerce Cloud, an omnichannel solution for B2C and B2B merchants that relies on open-source e-retail platform.